puppeteer/puppeteer/README.md

 * Puppeteer is bundled with Chromium--not Chrome--and so by default, it inherits all of [Chromium's media-related limitations](https://www.chromium.org/audio-video).
 This means that Puppeteer does not support licensed formats such as AAC or H.264.
 (However, it is possible to force Puppeteer to use a separately-installed version Chrome instead of Chromium via the [`executablePath` option to `puppeteer.launch`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
 You should only use this configuration if you need an official release of Chrome that supports these media formats.)
 * Since Puppeteer (in all configurations) controls a desktop version of Chromium/Chrome, features that are only supported by the mobile version of Chrome are not supported.
 This means that Puppeteer [does not support HTTP Live Streaming (HLS)](https://caniuse.com/#feat=http-live-streaming).

-#### Q: I am having trouble installing / running Puppeter on my test enviroment?
+#### Q: I am having trouble installing / running Puppeter in my test enviroment?
 We have a [troubleshooting](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md) guide for various operating systems that lists the required dependencies.

 <!-- [END faq] -->